24 Dec 2015

 OK, I’ll phone you next week and we can discuss it then.
 Also, we need to decide who will be going to Singapore.

-We use also in the normal mid position for adverbs, between the subject and main verb, or after the modal verb or first auxiliary verb, or after be as a main verb.
+verb, or after the modal verb or first auxiliary verb, or after be as a main verb.
 In this position, the meaning of also usually connects back to the whole clause that comes before:

 She works very hard but she also goes to the gym every week.